spree/spree-guides/content/integration/endpoints/hubspot_integration.md

 ### order:canceled

-You should send this type of Message whenever an order is canceled, whether by the customer or by a store administrator.
+You should send this type of message whenever an order is canceled, whether by the customer or by a store administrator.

 ---order_canceled.json---
 ```json